 - Indoor air quality systems including air filters and air purification systems

-Some apprentices even become HVAC-R technicians, meaning they also have experience with refrigeration.
+Some apprentices even become HVAC-R technicians, and they are further trained to provide refrigeration.

 Is There a Shortage of HVAC Technicians?